A Look at Caribbean Mosquito Virus Risks & Symptoms when Traveling with Babies & Young Children

 The CDC has a map of countries and territories with active, local transmission of Zika virus.
 This means the Zika-carrying mosquitos are present and people are acquiring the illness via mosquito bites.
 Caribbean destinations include Aruba, Barbados, Bonaire, Cuba, Puerto Rico, Curacao, Dominican Republic, Guadeloupe, Haiti, Jamaica, Martinique, Mexico, Saint Martin, Trinidad and Tobago, U.S. Virgin Islands, and Venezuela.
 If you are pregnant, or thinking about becoming pregnant in the next little while, it’s best to not visit these countries.
 Change any current travel plans you may have to these areas.

 According to the CDC, “…Zika virus disease in children is usually mild, and treatment is supportive; this includes rest and fluids to prevent dehydration.”
-Symptoms typically last for a few days to a week after being bitten by an infected mosquito.
+If an infected mosquito bites you, symptoms last for a few days to a week.
 Only about one in five people infected with Zika virus actually develop the illness.

 Obviously, Zika’s real (and significant) danger is to infants in utero.

 Because the illnesses present similar symptoms, in treating Zika in kids, the CDC recommends that, “Non-steroidal anti-inflammatory drugs (NSAIDS) should not be used until dengue is ruled out as a cause of illness and should be avoided in children aged <6 months.
 Aspirin is not recommended to treat postnatal viral illness symptoms because of Reye’s syndrome risk.”

 Please note that there isn’t much information on long-term outcomes among infants and children with postnatal Zika infections.